skale-me/skale/benchmark/README.md

 The spark environment is spark-1.6.1, java-1.8.0_31, Python-3.4.2 (from https://hub.docker.com/r/gettyimages/spark/)
 The skale environment is skale-0.4.5, nodejs-4.4.3.

+The spark test is run using the following command:

+	$ spark-submit --executor-memory 60G sparkLR.py <file> <iteration>

+The skale test is run using:

+	$ skale-run --worker 16 --memory 4000 -- <file> <iteration>

 The first set of results is for a 1 GB input file, with 3.829 millions entries of 16 features.

 |iterations | skale (sec) | spark (sec) | speedup |